cuijiyao01/docker-k8s-training/cheat-sheet.md

 `kubectl` commands usually follow a fixed schema:

 * a `verb` like get, describe, create, delete - tells kubectl what to do.
-* a specification of the `resource` like pod, node or any other valid resource - specifies on which resource type the action defined by the `verb` should be executed.
+* a `resource` like pod, node - or any other valid resource - specifies against which resource type the action defined by the `verb` should be executed.
 * a concretization of the requested resource by ID/name or label (use `-l <key:value>`)
 * parameters or modifier like
   * `-n=<your-namespace>`: to route your query to another namespace than default